ksavvopoulos/javascript-collection/README.md

 Both spyreqs.rest and spyreqs.jsom contains methods that refers either to the <br>
 Application scope or to the Host Site scope.
 If the method is for use in the App scope <br>
 then it contains 'App' in its name otherwise it contains 'Host'.
-Because use, arguments and <br>
+Because description, parameters and <br>
-reults of both app methods and host methods are identical for each case there will be <br>
+results of both app methods and host methods are identical for each case there will be <br>
 documentation for one of them.
 All spyreqs.rest and spyreqs.jsom methods return jQuery promises <br>
 which are compatible with Q promises library and the subset of Q contained in Angular Framework.